-After a full explanation from our guide as we ventured around the site, we headed towards the tunnels.
+After a full explanation from our guide, as we ventured around the site, we headed towards the tunnels.
 The tunnels start wide and then progressively become smaller in height and width forcing you on your knees, ending with you crawling on your stomach.
-At different areas throughout you do have the opportunity to abandon, we did after the first section.
+At different areas throughout you do have the opportunity to abandon, as we did after the first section.
 The heat became unbearable and the claustrophobic feelings started.
 Not many of our group managed to last the distance.

 Book your tour here

 More Things to Do in Ho Chi Minh

 To save time you can pre-book your tickets to the Ho Chi Minh Water Puppet Show and have them delivered to the Pullman Saigon Centre Hotel.
 The traditional Vietnamese show is 45 minutes in length.
 The stories told are related to the spiritual life of the Vietnamese in the countryside.

 One of the top City tours in Ho Chi Minh City is the Saigon Flavours Private Walking Tour.
 Learn more about Vietnamese cuisine and have the opportunity to sample some tasty dishes from the local night market and other locations.

 Mekong Delta Tour – Small group Tour Vinh Trang Pagoda and Row Boat Tour